ocaml-ppx/ppx_tools/README.md

 This tool generates a virtual "lifter" class for one or several OCaml type constructors.
 It does so by loading the .cmi files which define those types.
-The generated lifter class expose one method for each type constructor passed on the command-line and for each type constructor accessible from them.
-As an example, calling:
+The generated lifter class exposes one method to "reify" type constructors passed on the command-line and other type constructors accessible from them.
+The class is parametrized over the target type of the reification, and it must provide method to deal with basic types (int, string, char, int32, int64, nativeint) and data type builders (record, constr, tuple, list, array).
+As an example,
+calling:

     ./genlifter.exe -I +compiler-libs Location.t